YangTaiji/YangTaiji/README.md

-# 👋 Hi, I'm JohnVirginia
+# 👋 Hi, I'm Xiangyu Yamh

 Welcome to my GitHub profile!
 I'm passionate about science, education, and coding.
 Here's a little bit about me: